Environmental Health & Safety

 At times it may be necessary for the President to declare specific hours as emergency closing as the result of inclement weather or other emergency situations.
 In such cases, regular full-time and part-time employees on the active payroll who are scheduled to work during the declared times of closing will be granted time off from work with pay.
 Employees who are not scheduled to work will not be paid for the emergency closing.
 Clerical and support personnel required to work to keep essential services functioning will receive extra compensation.
 Administrative personnel required to work will receive equal time off for hours worked.

 If classes are canceled due to inclement weather, missed classes should be made up in a manner chosen by the individual faculty member involved.
+Assignment deadlines may not be altered; it’s important to contact your instructor to determine if any changes will be made to course deadlines due to weather cancellations.
 If classes are not cancelled despite inclement weather, students are responsible for any academic work they miss as a result of inclement weather.
 It is the individual student's responsibility to take the initiative in making up any missed work, including but not limited to examinations, presentations and projects, and it is the faculty member's responsibility to provide the student with a reasonable opportunity to make up missed work, including but not limited to examinations, presentations and projects.

 Delays & Early Closings

 The President of the University may choose a delayed opening or early closing.